ga-wdi-boston/full-stack-project-practice/practice.md

 be nice to be able to move these observations online.
 This application could be used by any hobbyist beekeeper.

+For MVP I will implement the ability to create a hive and enter details about that hive.

+Stretch goal will be to create a log that will contain observations where the user is allow to choose from preloaded 'observations'.
+The ability to enter additonal observations as text via micro-phone type API.
+Potentially add images from observations.

 ## Write between 3-5 user stories
 The normal signup/signin/signout/change password stories